Vintage Japanese Kimono - 1

 Japanese Kimono

-and embroidery.
+surihaku, and gold embroidery.

 Japanese Kimono